ICAMS/Kanapy/README.rst

     $ conda activate knpy
     (knpy) $ git clone https://github.com/mrgprasad/kanapy.git <location to clone>/kanapy-master
     (knpy) $ cd kanapy-master/
-    (knpy) $ conda install -y -c conda-forge --file requirements.txt (knpy) $ pip install -e .
+    (knpy) $ conda install -y -c conda-forge --file requirements.txt

+    For Linux and MacOS
+    (knpy) $ pip install -e .

+    For Windows
+    (knpy) $ pip install kanapy --no-deps

 Kanapy is now installed along with all its dependencies.
-If you intend to use Kanapy's texture module, link Kanapy with MATLAB_ and MTEX_ installations by running: :bash:`kanapy setupTexture` and follow the instructions.
+If you intend to use Kanapy's texture module, link Kanapy with MATLAB_ and MTEX_ installations by
+running: :bash:`kanapy setupTexture` and follow the instructions.

 .. note:: 1. ``knpy`` can be replaced with any name for your environment.
           2. For older versions of anaconda/miniconda use: ``source activate knpy``